Rules of teamwork: “Coming together is beginning, staying together is progress, and working together is a success.”

 A group of people working tirelessly without a clear vision will end up nowhere.
 Morale will decline and will drain energy.
 Great leaders always keep reminding themselves and their teams of the bigger picture.
 Individual agendas fall second in successful organizations, and the greater good is a priority.

-Estimate your situation, keep a check on your resources, assign the roles according to the capabilities of the people, and remind them of the more significant landscape.
+Estimate your situation, keep a check on your resources, assign roles according to the capabilities of the people, and remind them of the more significant landscape.

 Each individual has a distinct strength.
 To get the best out of their abilities, they must be applied where they suit best.
 Successful team builders have a knack to fit the individuals where their strength lies, hence yielding excellent results.